ibm-cloud-docs/dns-svcs/pricing.md

 ### DNS Zones
 {: #zones-pricing}

-The standard price is $0.50 USD per DNS zone.
+The standard price is $0.50 USD/month per DNS zone.
+If an instance does not have the zone for the whole month, the price of the instance's zone is prorated for the portion of the month a zone exists.
+Zone costs follow the [**dailyproration_avg**](/docs/get-coding?topic=get-coding-meteringintera#metermodel) metering model.

 ### Tiers
 {: #tiers-pricing}